jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Catching Life's Eye

-Animals are born free, and everywhere they seem to be enjoying themselves.
+Rousseau wrote that man is born free, and everywhere is in chains.
+The opposite is closer to the truth for the rest of nature: animals are born into pressure, and everywhere they seem to be playing through it.

 Nature is no doubt a tough place to be.
 Hunger, disease, thirst, and predation are always just around the corner.
 Yet, from the mighty grizzly bear to the tiny firefly, organisms all fight to stay alive.
 It seems creatures enjoy—in their own way—playing the "game of life".

 So, how does a life form get selected to become a player?
 There are three ways to stand out: genes, personality, and tools.